rosjat/sdl2-test/README.md

 **BE AWARE: I try to leave the code in a state where it builds and runs, but this doesnt mean it does what i intended to do!**

-good place to start with sdl2: https://wiki.libsdl.org/
+good place to start with sdl2: [sdl wiki](https://wiki.libsdl.org/)

 help with most of the lua code: lua-users.org , and some videos on youtube of course

-some videos about the struggle: https://youtube.com/playlist?list=PLoFYYypOGXqRtCW0Kq9wyxemMVEfD2sOo
+some videos about the struggle [on youtube](https://youtube.com/playlist?list=PLoFYYypOGXqRtCW0Kq9wyxemMVEfD2sOo)

 ---